How to make coffee while camping

 Leave nothing behind but footprints:

-The idea if you go to enjoy the nature, the wilderness is always: don’t take stuff with you that ends up as trash!
+The idea if you go to enjoy the nature, the wilderness is always: don’t bring stuff with you that ends up as trash!
 Because in the wilderness there is one rule: leave nothing behind.
 Take everything back with you what you bring.
 That includes compost.
-Even if it is biodegradable don’t leave anything behind on campsites where there are no trash bins.
+Even if it is biodegradable don’t leave anything behind in the woods or on campsites where there are no trash bins.